qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

     (placing the label at the left or the right of the line).
 It's possible to select several options at once.
 In that case, QGIS will look for the optimal label position.
   * :guilabel:`Distance` between the label and the line.
-This can also be set when you select :guilabel:`Curved` mode.
 * :guilabel:`Curved`: draws the label following the curvature of the line feature.
 In addition to the parameters available with the :guilabel:`Parallel` mode, you can set the :guilabel:`Maximum angle between curved characters`, either inside or outside.

   To control how the text is positioned, select :guilabel:`Character placement` and set one of the following:

-  * :guilabel:`Default`
+  * :guilabel:`Default`: applies stretching and spacing options from the :ref:`Formatting <labels_formatting>` tab to the label.
-  * :guilabel:`Stretch Word Spacing`: Stretches (or shrinks) word spacing so that the curved label fits the whole line.
+  * :guilabel:`Stretch Word Spacing`: stretches (or shrinks) word spacing so that the curved label fits the whole line.
-  * :guilabel:`Stretch Character Spacing`: Stretches (or shrinks) character spacing so that the curved label fits the whole line.
+  * :guilabel:`Stretch Character Spacing`: stretches (or shrinks) character spacing so that the curved label fits the whole line.
-  * :guilabel:`Character at Vertices`: Places individual characters from the label at each corresponding vertex in the line.
+  * :guilabel:`Character at Vertices`: places individual characters from the label at each corresponding vertex in the line.
+    If the curved line geometry does not contain sufficient vertices for the characters present in the label text then the excess characters are ignored and will not be rendered.
+    If the label’s distance setting is non-zero, then the character will be vertically offset from the vertex position by this distance.
+    Characters are rotated to follow the line angle at the vertex.

   Checking the |unchecked|:guilabel:`Ignore label whitespace when detecting collisions` will ignore the whitespace in the label text (e.g., spaces or tab character)